hbowie/softdevbigideas/ideas/People.md

 Body:

-These ideas touch on the human dimension of software development.
+The human dimension of software development.